ayush4ise/AMLBS/21IM30005_A2/README.md

-## CNN-Based Breast Cancer Classification and Evaluation
+## CNN-Based Breast Cancer Classification and Evaluation README

 ### Introduction
 This README provides instructions on how to run the code for the "CNN-Based Breast Cancer Classification and Evaluation" project.
 The code is written in Python v3.11.0, and it is recommended to use Python >=3.10 for compatibility.